ICML-anon/rllab/docs/user/implement_algo_advanced.rst

 Implementing New Algorithms (Advanced)
 ======================================

-In this section, we will anatomize the implementation of vanilla policy gradient algorithm provided in the algorithm, available at :code:`rllab/algo/vpg.py`.
+In this section, we will walk through the implementation of vanilla policy gradient algorithm provided in the algorithm, available at :code:`rllab/algos/vpg.py`.
 It utilizes many functionalities provided by the framework, which we describe below.